BytePhoenixCoding/BlockchainTokenSniper/README.md

 rugdoc.io/honeypot
 rugscan.finance
 tokensniffer.com
+app.staysafu.org/scanner

 # Things to do / improve / fix

- - Look into rugpull detection (in development) - unfortunately current there's so many scams on BSC.
-We are looking for the best way to filter out scams and get the gems
+ - Look into rugpull detection - we have got a license from StaySAFU to use their API, this will be integrated into the bot in the future.

 - Modify bot to work on different blockchains eg. Ethereum, Polygon

 - Improve reliability: the program can sometimes unexpectedly freeze / quit.
 This is being investigated.

 - Allow user to set slippage percentage - currently bot just selects the best slippage automatically.

-- setup TG launch channel for upcoming tokens.

 ## Donations